sigstore/docs/content/en/policy-controller/overview.md

 This feature only supports the selection of the following resource types: `pods, statefulsets, daemonsets, cronjobs, jobs, deployments and replicasets`.

-## Support for multiple or custom Sigstore instances
+## Support for multiple or custom sigstore instances

-By default policy-controller trusts the Public Good Instance of Sigstore and can be used to validate against it.
-Sometimes however, if you are using a private instance of Sigstore, you need to configure policy-controller to verify against the Trusted Roots for that instance.
+By default policy-controller trusts the Public Good Instance of sigstore and can be used to validate against it.
+Sometimes however, if you are using a private instance of sigstore, you need to configure policy-controller to verify against the Trusted Roots for that instance.
 This can also be used to implement running in an airgapped by configuring the TUF roots that get installed Out Of Band (OOB), or lastly if you want to just provide the necessary keys and